Marriage goals are unlike any other kind of goals that most of us make.

 Step 4: Take Small Steps Toward Your Dreams

-In the same way, this blog grows word by word, day by day, your marriage goals grow with small actions that make things happen.
+In the same way, this blog grows word by word, day by day, your goals in marriage grow with small actions that make things happen.

 You make significant transformations by taking small daily or weekly actions toward your marriage goals.